Everywhere you look, people are writing about ways to cut “unnecessary” expenses from their lives.

 You simply cannot spend any of the money you stockpiled when you are dead.

-Having decades worth of maxed out retirement accounts, savings accounts overflowing with cash, brokerage accounts flush with investments that will support your lifestyle for many years to come, income-producing investments that will continue to supply you with positive cash flows for as long as you will possibly need are all great if you can take advantage of them.
+Having decades’ worth of maxed-out retirement accounts, savings accounts overflowing with cash, brokerage accounts flush with investments that will support your lifestyle for many years to come, and income-producing investments that will continue to supply you with positive cash flows for as long as you will possibly need are all great if you can take advantage of them.

 You need to be alive for any of that to matter.